Melos020/msc-thesis-concept-drift/README.md

 # TCN vs ANFIS under Concept Drift — Reproducibility Package

-Reproducibility code and corrected results for the MSc thesis *Comparing Temporal Convolutional Networks and ANFIS under Concept Drift in Cryptocurrency Volatility Forecasting: A Leakage-Free Walk-Forward Evaluation Framework*.
+Reproducibility code and results for the MSc thesis *Comparing Temporal Convolutional Networks and ANFIS under Concept Drift in Cryptocurrency Volatility Forecasting: A Leakage-Free Walk-Forward Evaluation Framework*.

-This repository contains **only the final, corrected state** of the project.
+This repository contains the final state of the project.
-Obsolete prototypes, superseded pipelines, and the earlier overlap-inflated results have been deliberately excluded so that every script and every output here corresponds to a claim in the final manuscript.

 ## Start